astral-sh/ruff/CONTRIBUTING.md

 To add a test fixture, create a file under `resources/test/fixtures`, named to match the `CheckCode` you defined earlier (e.g., `E402.py`).
 This file should contain a variety of violations and non-violations designed to evaluate and demonstrate the behavior of your lint rule.
-Run Ruff locally with (e.g.) `cargo run resources/test/fixtures/E402.py --no-cache`.
+Run Ruff locally with (e.g.) `cargo run resources/test/fixtures/E402.py --no-cache --select E402`.
 Once you're satisfied with the output, codify the behavior as a snapshot test by adding a new `testcase` macro to the `mod tests` section of `src/linter.rs`, like so: